Pyloric stenosis: Surgery

 The definitive treatment of pyloric stenosis is with surgical pyloromyotomy known as Ramstedt's procedure (dividing the muscle of the pylorus to open up the gastric outlet).
 This surgery can be done through a single incision (usually 3–4 cm long) or laparoscopically (through several tiny incisions), depending on the surgeon's experience and preference.

 Today, the laparoscopic technique has largely supplanted the traditional open repairs which involved either a tiny circular incision around the navel or the Ramstedt procedure.
 Compared to the older open techniques, the complication rate is equivalent, except for a markedly lower risk of wound infection.
 This is now considered the standard of care at the majority of children's hospitals across the US, although some surgeons still perform the open technique.
 Following repair, the small 3mm incisions are difficult to see.

 The vertical incision, pictured and listed above, is no longer usually required, though many incisions have been horizontal in the past years.
 Once the stomach can empty into the duodenum, feeding can begin again.
 Some vomiting may be expected during the first days after surgery as the gastrointestinal tract settles.
 Rarely, the myotomy procedure performed is incomplete and projectile vomiting continues, requiring repeat surgery.
 Pyloric stenosis generally has no long term side-effects or impact on the child's future.

 Epidemiology

 Males are more commonly affected than females, with firstborn males affected about four times as often, and there is a genetic predisposition for the disease.
 It is commonly associated with people of Scandinavian ancestry, and has multifactorial inheritance patterns.
 Pyloric stenosis is more common in Caucasians than Hispanics, Blacks, or Asians.
 The incidence is 2.4 per 1000 live births in Caucasians, 1.8 in Hispanics, 0.7 in Blacks, and 0.6 in Asians.
 It is also less common amongst children of mixed race parents.
 Caucasian male babies with blood type B or O are more likely than other types to be affected.

 Infants exposed to erythromycin are at increased risk for developing hypertrophic pyloric stenosis, especially when the drug is taken around two weeks of life and possibly in late pregnancy and through breastmilk in the first two weeks of life.

+Maternal smoking appears to be associated with an increased risk of hypertrophic pyloric stenosis, although it is unclear whether prenatal exposure, postnatal environmental tobacco smoke, or confounding factors explain this association.